I am Hilde Devolder and I am the owner of a chocolate shop in Ghent since October 2010.

 Fortunately I can count on help regularly to make sure everything runs smoothly.

 I hereby invite you to come out to try and sniff the delicious smell coming from the atelier.

-It is also an ideal opportunity to get to know the bean-to-bar chocolates.
+It is also an ideal opportunity to get to know the bean-to-bar chocolate.

-Every chocolate maker operates according to its own vision, method and taste.
+Every bean-to-bar chocolate maker operates according to its own vision, method and taste.
 But they all have something in common.
-They are all very enthusiastic and they work directly with cocoa farmers or are assisted by an expert before purchasing the beans.
+They are all passionate and they try to work directly with cocoa farmers or they are assisted by an expert purchasing high quality beans.

 This method goes further than fair trade.
 Because the chain is kept short, you can be sure that you are doing your bit when you buy one of these bars.